lizgrzyb/Autonomous_Underwater_Vehicles/README.md

 # Run
 The security monitor and base submarine simulator are designed to be run seperately and communicate with eachother via MQTT.
 ### Step 1:
-First, download this repo and execute commands from the base directory "Autonomous_Underwater_Vehicles".
+Download this repo and execute commands from the base directory "Autonomous_Underwater_Vehicles".

+### Step 2:
-Run the security monitor with:
+From the base directory, run the security monitor with: python Security_Monitor/main.py

-'''Python
-python Security_Monitor/main.py
+### Step 3:
+Run the simulator with:
 python main.py --scenario scenarios/scenario-gen-1.yaml